José Clarín

-José Aniceto Clarín y Butalid (December 12, 1879 – June 2, 1935) was a Filipino politician who served as the 3rd president pro tempore of the Senate of the Philippines from 1934 until his death in 1935.
-He also served as acting Senate President of the Philippines briefly in 1932 when Senate President Manuel Quezon went on leave.
+José Aniceto Clarín y Butalid (December 12, 1879 – June 2, 1935) was a Filipino politician and the 3rd president pro tempore of the Senate of the Philippines from 1934 until his death in 1935.
+He was also acting Senate President of the Philippines briefly in 1932 when Senate President Manuel Quezon went on leave.

 He was elected in the 1934 Philippine Constitutional Convention election as a delegate from Bohol, Philippines.
-He died while on office as Senate President pro tempore on June 2, 1935, after he succumbed to lung cancer, a disease he had been suffering two months prior.
+He died while in office as Senate President pro tempore on June 2, 1935, of lung cancer.

 Biography

 Clarín was born on December 12, 1879, in Tagbilaran, Bohol, to Don Aniceto Velez Clarín, first civil governor of the province of Bohol.
 Clarín was educated at the University of San Carlos in Cebu for his primary education and then in Escuela de Derecho de Manila for his law degree earned in 1904.
 After his studies, he settled in Cebu and worked for his profession.
 One of the cases he handled as a lawyer were the kidnappings committed by the captain of a large American frigate in Cebu.